JohnPerifanis/CryptPad-Plugin-Loading-Hardening-Advisory/README.md

 ## Executive Summary

-During independent security research on CryptPad 2025.3.1, I reviewed the server-side plugin loading mechanism and identified a security-relevant hardening concern.
+During the security research on CryptPad 2025.3.1, I reviewed the server-side plugin loading mechanism and identified a security-relevant hardening concern.
 CryptPad's plugin loader automatically loads JavaScript modules placed under `lib/plugins/` at server startup.
 The loading process does not enforce plugin signing, allowlisting, sandboxing, or integrity verification.

 A loaded plugin executes inside the CryptPad Node.js process with access to the server environment.
 In the tested deployment, this included access to server-side environment values such as `Env.curvePrivate`, and the plugin executed as the `cryptpad` service user.
 That same service user had write access to client-side JavaScript files served to browsers, including `/cryptpad/www/common/boot.js`.